Haoran Cai

 prof_pic.jpg

-I am currently a graduate student at MIT in Des Marais Lab.
+I am currently a postdoctoral researcher at UCLA in the Department of Ecology and Evolutionary Biology, working in the Sears Lab.
 I use both empirical and theoretical approaches to understand the developmental origin of evolutionary complexity, innovation, and diversity.
-My main research question is to ask how fundamental principles governing developmental systems shape our thinkings of evolutionary, quantitative, and population genetics.
+My main research question is to ask how fundamental principles governing developmental systems shape our thinking of evolutionary, quantitative, and population genetics.

 news